The Spiritual Cafe

 The basic foundation to achieving victory is to achieve victory over self.
 Victorious leaders are open and teachable.
 They seek skills and information that will assist them in achieving their goals.
 To often leaders carry too much baggage from the past.
 Look at the lessons from past victories to help you become better equipped to address present and future obstacles.

-There is often a personal cost associated with victory.
 We need to give up to go up.
 One of the greatest barriers to success is the reluctance to let go of things that presently occupy our time and talents.
 Every situation has a key to victory.
 Leaders must find the key to success in each situation.

 To achieve breakthroughs, leaders may need to assist members of the team to experience needed breakthroughs in their lives.
 People are ripe for breakthrough when they hurt enough to need it, learn enough to want it or receive enough to be able to do it.
 As leaders, we need to provide learning opportunities, give needed resources and encouragement.